binkley/homebrewery-files/witch.md

 Wisdom is your spellcasting ability for your Witch spells.

 _**Spellcasting Focus.**_
-You can use a Druidic Focus, _herbalism kit_, or _cook&rsquo;s utensils_ as a Spellcasting Focus for your Witch spells.
+You can use a [druidic focus](https://www.dndbeyond.com/sources/dnd/br-2024/equipment#DruidicFocusVaries), _herbalism kit_, or _cook&rsquo;s utensils_ as a [spellcasting focus](https://www.dndbeyond.com/sources/dnd/br-2024/rules-glossary#SpellcastingFocus) for your Witch spells.

 #### Level 1: Harsh Glare

 _Witches say the eyes speak before the mouth does._

-You learn the **Harsh Glare** cantrip.
+You learn the _Harsh Glare_ cantrip.
 It counts as a Witch cantrip for you and doesn't count against the number of cantrips you know.
 (The cantrip is described at the end.)

 #### Level 1: Home Territory